Cosmin Costinas curates a new themed section exploring textiles, weaving and legacies of colonialism

 The international artists featured in Woven are of different generations – from Brazil, the Philippines, China, India, the US and Madagascar – and are working with vernacular, indigenous, or underground traditions, employing textiles and weaving, either in a direct way or as an expanded exploration of this fertile medium.

 Selected by Cosmin Costinas, writer, critic and Executive Director/Curator of Para Site (Hong Kong), the participating artists and galleries in Woven are:

 Monika Correa presented by Jhaveri Contemporary, Mumbai

 Chitra Ganesh presented by Gallery Wendi Norris, San Francisco

 José Leonilson presented by Galeria Marilia Razuk, São Paulo

 Mrinalini Mukherjee presented by Nature Morte, New Delhi

 Angela Su presented by Blindspot Gallery, Hong Kong

-Frieze London will return to Regent's Park from 3 to 6 October 2019.
+Frieze London and Frieze Masters return to Regent's Park from 3 to 6 October 2019.
 Tickets are limited and available to purchase online, book yours today so you do not miss out.